kserve/kserve/docs/samples/v1beta1/triton/torchscript/README.md

 to a serialized representation that can be loaded and executed purely from C++ like Triton Inference Server, with no dependency on Python.

 ## Setup
+1. Your ~/.kube/config should point to a cluster with KServe installed](https://github.com/kserve/kserve/#installation).
 2. Your cluster's Istio Ingress gateway must be [network accessible](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
 3. Skip [tag resolution](https://knative.dev/docs/serving/tag-resolution/) for `nvcr.io` which requires auth to resolve triton inference server image digest
 ```bash